When winter’s low temperatures make you bundle up before heading outdoors, just think of what your pet must endure in the freezing cold.

 “No matter what the temperature is, windchill can threaten a pet’s life,” the HSUS reports.
 “Exposed skin on noses, ears and paw pads are at risk for frostbite and hypothermia during extreme cold snaps.
 For this reason, short-haired dogs often feel more comfortable wearing a sweater—even during short walks.”

 When you come home, use a towel to make sure your pet’s coat and paws are clean and dry.
 The chemicals used in ice-melting compounds can lead to irritations in hard-to-reach areas, like between toes.
+Consider dressing your pup in winter boots, which will help protect his paws from ice, snow, and the toxic chemical agents used to de-ice city sidewalks and streets.

 2. Stay on-leash